schuar-iosb/mta-dataset/README.md

  by linking via `frame_no_gta` and `person_id`.

-## Dataset creation

-The dataset was recorded and created by the MTA-Mod (https://github.com/koehlp/MTA-Mod).

 ## Scripts
 To use the following scripts it is necessary to install the python requirements: